 Vittorio Brambilla | 76 | X 1 |

-The iconic Italian-flag badge on AGV helmets is rumored to represent Agostini’s helmet, a view his competitors often had from behind.
-Gino Amisano, the founder of AGV, ensured the brand’s prominence by partnering with top the drivers in Formula One.
-Produced in Valenza Italy,, these helmets were not long in marking their territory on the Formula 1 circuit with notable victories.
+The iconic Italian flag badge on AGV helmets is rumored to represent Agostini’s helmet, a view his competitors often had from behind.
+Gino Amisano, the founder of AGV, ensured the brand’s prominence by partnering with the top drivers in Formula One.
+Produced in Valenza Italy, these helmets were not long in marking their territory on the Formula 1 circuit with notable victories.

 Emerson Fittipaldi, originally from São Paulo, Brazil, and of Basilicata descent, was the first to carry AGV to a Formula 1 championship wearing an AGV X1 Air System Helmet.
 Switching from Lotus to McLaren in 1974, he clinched his second world championship, adding to his 1972 title.